Caparisun/reddit_stocks/README.md

 A detailed overview of the daily data can be found in a Tableau story [here](https://public.tableau.com/profile/thamo.koeper#!/vizhome/Scraping_reddit/Story1?publish=yes)

 ### Yearly study
+This part focuses on the overall market sentiment.
+I scraped three years of comment history from the most engaged-with, daily post on 'Wallstreetbets' (called the 'daily discussion thread').
 The sentiment score calculated was initially very noisy and did not lead to any meaningful insights.
 I used a Fourier transform to smoothen the score a lot, which allowed me to spot trends in the data.
 Below you can see the score before and after transformation.